 The A Word is still primarily a forum for critical responses to art (sometimes in conjunction with The Sound: Your Source for Arts and Culture in Niagara), though there are also podcasts available that I’ve done since my arrival in the Fall of 2015, with guests such as Stuart Reid, Elizabeth Chitty, Donna Szőke, Anna Szaflarski, Amy Friend, Catherine Parayre, Sharilyn Ingram and Martin Van Zon.
 These have been part of my work at CFBU, with Niagara Voices and Views: contemporary issues in the Niagara region.

 Sometimes I’ll also link out to pieces I’ve written that are published elsewhere: this feature in Hamilton Arts & Letters, A Confluence of Geographies, is one I’m particularly pleased with, and it also is relevant as it speaks of leaving / arriving, from Saskatoon to St. Catharines.
+A more recent article, responding to the exhibition of early works by Michael Snow, at the Art Gallery of Hamilton, can be found here.

-A personal favourite among my recent writing is this contribution to Anna Szaflarski’s ongoing LTTE: Letters To The Editor series, Augmented Reality: my brief non fiction text On Leaving [paris of the prairies] can be read here.
+A personal favourite among my recent writing is this contribution to Anna Szaflarski’s ongoing LTTE: Letters To The Editor series, Augmented Reality: my brief non fiction text On Leaving [paris of the prairies] can be downloaded here.

 I was Editorial Chair of BlackFlash Magazine (3 years), and for approximately 14 years was the visual arts critic for Planet S Magazine.
 For more than a dozen years I taught at the University of Saskatchewan, specifically digital media: I’m a founding member of paved, and have served on boards and worked at galleries in Saskatoon and Windsor, ON.